blab/cartography/docs/index.md

 ### EXPECTATIONS FOR PCA, MDS, t-SNE, and UMAP

-PCA (Principal Component Analysis) reduces multidimensional data, increasing interpretability while minimizing information loss.
+Principal Component Analysis (PCA) reduces multidimensional data, increasing interpretability while minimizing information loss.
-This is done through creating variables that are linear functions of the set that also maximize variance, then solving an eigenvalue/eigenvector problem to reduce the data into less dimensions.[@jolliffe_cadima_2016]
-However, PCA relies on linear assumptions, meaning PCA is focused on finding orthogonal projections that contain the highest variance.
-PCA does not affect the scale of the data, and does not normalize the data as part of the algorithm.
+PCA relies on linear assumptions, does not affect the scale of the data, and does not normalize the data as part of the algorithm.
 PCA is almost entirely focused on retaining the global structure and variance of the data, and therefore one of its limitations is revealing patterns locally.
 PCA is not an algorithm to be used on a similarity matrix, and is instead intended for transformed and normalized multidimensional data.
 In the context of this paper, PCA will be used on transformed and normalized genetic data and not on the similarity matrix described above.
-Because PCA retains global structure, few clear clusters different than the overall shape of the phylogenetic tree will be seen.

-MDS (Multidimensional Scaling) refers to statistical techniques that reduce the complexity of a data set by quantifying similarity judgments, increasing interpretability of local relational structures mired in the dataset.
+Multidimensional Scaling (MDS) refers to statistical techniques that reduce the complexity of a data set by quantifying similarity judgments, which increases the interpretability of local relational structures mired in the dataset.
-MDS outputs a “map” that spatially conveys the relationships among the items, with dissimilar data points farther away from each other (effectively clustering data based off of similarity). [@hout_papesh_goldinger_2012]
-MDS requires a specific “placement” of each item to find the “true” solution wherein the distances correlate perfectly to the quantified similarity index (which is often impossible - MDS gets as close as possible to this).
-Some limitations to MDS include that only one symmetric matrix is allowed as input, and the scale of measurement is ordinal (non numerical).
+A limitation to MDS is that only one symmetric matrix is allowed as input, and the scale of measurement is non-numerical.
-MDS preserves global patterns over local patterns, but the algorithm’s importance on translating dissimilarity to distance does preserve some larger patterns in local structure as well.
+MDS preserves global patterns over local, but the algorithm’s importance on translating dissimilarity to distance does preserve some larger patterns in local structure as well.
 In the context of this paper, MDS will cluster data into sparse “sections” of the map while not creating actual clusters.
-The data’s true global shape will be more important to MDS than these clusters.

-t-SNE (t-distributed Stochastic Neighbor Embedding) visualizes high-dimensional data by giving each datapoint a location in a 2 to 3 dimensional map. t-SNE is better than other techniques at creating a single map that reveals both local and global patterns in the dataset. t-SNE uses randomization to analyze the implicit structure of the data, influencing the way in which each subset of the data is displayed in the overall embedding.t-SNE is focused largely on local structure over global structure, and t-SNE’s projection of clusters and distances between clusters are not analogous to dissimilarity - in other words, t-SNE focuses heavily on projecting similarity rather than dissimilarity [@maaten2008visualizing].
+t-distributed Stochastic Neighbor Embedding (t-SNE) visualizes high-dimensional data by giving each datapoint a location in a 2 to 3 dimensional map. t-SNE is focused largely on local structure over global structure, and t-SNE’s projection of clusters and distances between clusters are not analogous to dissimilarity - in other words, t-SNE focuses heavily on projecting similarity rather than dissimilarity [@maaten2008visualizing].
-Some limitations to t-SNE is the non-convexity of optimization stemming from the existence of multiple local minima and its complex manifolds that, while not a linear projection, makes assumptions about the data that may not be accurate. t-SNE also reduces data’s dimensionality based on local properties of data, meaning data with intrinsically high dimensional structure will not be projected accurately.
+Because t-SNE reduces data’s dimensionality based on local properties of data, data with intrinsically high dimensional structure will not be projected accurately.
 In the context of this paper, t-SNE will create tight clusters that clearly indicate genetic similarity, but will not create an accurate global picture of the data.

 UMAP (Uniform Manifold Approximation and Projection) is a manifold learning technique for dimension reduction based in Riemannian geometry and algebraic topology [@lel2018umap].
-UMAP is more competitive with t-SNE for visualization quality and preserves more global structure with a much faster run time.
-UMAP has no computational restrictions on embedding dimensions, making it largely useful for machine learning.
 Some limitations include its lack of maturity - this novel technique does not have firmly established or robust practices and libraries to use UMAP best.
 In the context of this paper, UMAP will reveal a tightly clustered set of data that retains both the global structure of the data and the clusters and similarities present at the local level.

 # EXPECTATIONS FOR VIRUSES:

 ## Influenza:

-H3N2 Influenza in this project is used as a proof of concept.
+H3N2 Influenza in this project is used as a proof of concept as influenza only reassorts and does not recombine.
-As influenza only reassorts and does not recombine, the genetic diversity of the flu is low enough to create phylogenetic transmission trees per chromosome, and differences between clades is very pronounced.
+We use H3N2's HA sequences as they have a relatively high mutation rate compared to the other gene segments, it encodes a protein that is a target of human immunity, and has traditionally been used for analysis of influenza evolution.
+As these sequences are biologically relevant, short, and do not recombine, the genomes can be reasonably assigned to phylogenetic clades.
-It can be reasonably assumed that H3N2 influenza is a good test case for Cartography.
+Therefore, it can be assumed that H3N2 HA influenza is a good test case for Cartography.
-One of the chromosomes genetic data (HA) for H3N2 was used for the tree and the corresponding embeddings.

 ## SUMMARY OF RESULTS FOR INFLUENZA